payu-india/CMS-Chatbot/docs/Offerings/chargeback/webhooks-for-chargeback/index.md

 * Check that your endpoint returns a 200 OK response to acknowledge receipt of the webhook
 * Ensure your webhook is set to "Active" in the configuration
 * Contact PayU support if you continue to experience issues

+## FAQs

+### Does txn_id field in the webhook refer to mihpayid or our txnid?

+This is PayuID

+### On new status dispute, is the amount already booked from merchant account?

+Dependent on the merchant risk score & contract, Merchant accounts are marked as Upfront-Debit or No-Upfront-Debit.
+So when a new dispute is raised:

+* For upfront-debit, the dispute amount will be debited when the dispute (in new Status) is created.
+* For no-upfront-debit, the dispute amount will be debited only after the dispute is closed in the customer's favor.

+### When is the amount charged from the merchant account?

+Refer to previous question on

+### Does Closed Customer Favour mean the amount is debited from merchant account?

+Yes.
+Refer above for details.

+### Do Closed in Merchant Favour / Closed under Fraud Liability mean the amount is reversed to merchant account?

+If the amount is upfront debit merchant then the money will be reversed.
+Else there is no debit on the merchant account.